 Arsenic Occupational Exposures

-The industry with the largest number of workers exposed is the foundation, structure and building exterior contractors, sawmills and wood preservation, building construction, and farms.
+The industries with the highest number of exposed workers are foundation, structure, and building exterior contractors; non-residential building construction; and farms.
 Exposure in these groups primarily occurs through contact with arsenic-containing CCA wood preservatives.
 Workers may also be exposed to arsenic in the workplace in industries other than wood preservation.
 For example, exposure to arsenic occurs in the non-ferrous metal production and processing industry, as well as in iron and steel mills, where arsenic is produced as a by-product of the processing of other metals.

-When exposure is examined by occupation, the largest groups of workers exposed to arsenic are construction trades helpers and labourers, carpenters, machinists and machining and tooling inspectors, and labourers in wood, pulp and paper processing.
+When exposure is examined by occupation, the largest groups of workers exposed to arsenic are construction trades helpers and labourers (4,700 workers exposed), carpenters (3,300 workers exposed), machinists and machining and tooling inspectors (2,000 workers exposed), and contractors and supervisors, carpentry trades (1,400 workers exposed).

 Click the second tab to view total number of workers exposed.